Mathématique: Chapter 78

 Chapter 78

-Rush stood at the heart of Cheyenne Mountain and looked into the dark shaft that rose above the gate.
+Rush stood at the heart of Cheyenne Mountain and looked up into the dark shaft that rose above the gate.
 The air smelled of damp stone and grease.
 The room’s gray cement picked up the pale blue of the open event horizon.
 The ripples in the field projected faintly over the floor, the walls, the uniformed personnel waiting to depart for the Pegasus Galaxy.

 So strange that the warp of space and time should resemble liquid water.